vaishnavprachi98/technical-interviews/algorithms_datastructures/graphs/README.md

 As we only explore each child once (go down an edge once) and we explore each node it is O(v + e).

 Can be seen as a DFS with an extra stack so O(v + e).

+## Connected Components

+A connected component is any two nodes connected to each other by a path.

+## Tarjan's Strongly Connected Components

+Assumes graph is a direct graph.

+Partitions the nodes in the graph into strongly connected components where each node only appears once.

+A vertex not on a directed cycle forms a strongly connected component with itself.

+Key idea:
+1. pick any start node arbitrary.
+2. visit children

+## Articulation points (cut vertices)

+An articulation point is a vertex that if removed (and the edges though it) will disconnect the graph.